LBCrion/sfwbar/doc/sfwbar.rst

 The following menu items are supported:

 item
   A menu item.
-If the item conains a `menu` widget inside it, it will be presented as a submenu, otherwise the item will have invoke an `action` upon activation if an `action` is defined.
+If the item contains a `menu` widget inside it, it will be presented as a submenu, otherwise the item will have invoke an `action` upon activation if an `action` is defined.